-Time management is vital, especially now when there are so many things for distraction.
+Time management is vital, especially now when there are so many things to distract me.

 It gets much worse in teens as they tend to get easily distracted, and then there are social media where they put too much focus instead of the work they are supposed to do.

 However, if you are in your teens or want your teens to learn time management, there are different skills you should know.